lacanoid/pgddl/README.md

 Some disadvantages:

 - Not all Postgres objects and all options are supported yet.
+Postgres is huge.
-  The package provides support for basic user-level objects such as types, classes and functions.
+  This package provides support for basic user-level objects such as types, classes and functions.
-  All `reg*` objects and SQL standard compliant stuff is mostly supported, with more fringe stuff still in constuction.
+  All `reg*` objects and SQL standard compliant stuff is mostly supported, with more fringe stuff still under constuction.
-  The intention for version 1.0 is to support all objects.
+  The intention for version 1.0 is to support all Postgres objects.
   See [ROADMAP](ROADMAP.md) for some of what's missing.
 - It is not very well tested.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!